Australian nationality law: Imperial common code

 Unlike the 1903 Act, the common code enacted in 1920 did not explicitly bar migrants on the basis of race.
 It instead allowed the government to deny naturalisation to any person without cause.
 Only 45 people of Asian descent were naturalised between 1904 and 1953.
 Migrants of non-European ancestry were effectively barred from permanent residency and naturalisation until 1957.

 By the end of the First World War, the Dominions had exercised increasing levels of autonomy in managing their own affairs and each by then had developed a distinct national identity.
 Britain formally recognised this at the 1926 Imperial Conference, jointly issuing the Balfour Declaration with all the Dominion heads of government, which stated that the United Kingdom and Dominions were autonomous and equal to each other within the British Commonwealth of Nations.
 Full legislative independence was granted to the Dominions with passage of the Statute of Westminster 1931.

 Women's rights groups throughout the Empire pressured the imperial government during this time to amend nationality regulations that tied a married woman's status to that of her husband.
 Because the British government could no longer enforce legislative supremacy over the Dominions after 1931 and wanted to maintain a strong constitutional link to them through the common nationality code, it was unwilling to make major changes without unanimous agreement among the Dominions on this issue, which it did not have.
-Imperial legal uniformity was nevertheless eroded during the 1930s; New Zealand and Australia amended their laws in 1935 and 1936 to allow women denaturalised by marriage to retain their rights as British subjects, and Ireland changed its regulations in 1935 to cause no change to a woman's nationality after her marriage.
+Legislative reform in 1936 allowed women in Australia denaturalised by marriage to retain their rights as British subjects, following a similar change enacted by New Zealand in the previous year and eroding imperial legal uniformity in that regard.
+Ireland also amended its laws in 1935 to cause no change to a woman's nationality after her marriage and Canada permitted women who had not acquired foreign nationality on marriage to retain their British nationality beginning in 1932.